consistent-milk12/docs-md/generated_docs/object/read/index.md

 - `fn section_by_name(&self, section_name: &str) -> Option<<Self as >::Section>`

   Get the section named `section_name`, if such a section exists.

+  If `section_name` starts with a '.' then it is treated as a system section name, and is compared using the conventions specific to the object file format.
+This includes:
+  - if ".debug_str_offsets" is requested for a Mach-O object file, then the actual section name that is searched for is "__debug_str_offs".
+  - if ".debug_info" is requested for an ELF object file, then ".zdebug_info" may be returned (and similarly for other debug sections).
+Similarly, if ".debug_info" is requested for a Mach-O object file, then "__zdebug_info" may be returned.

+  For some object files, multiple segments may contain sections with the same name.
+In this case, the first matching section will be used.

+  This method skips over sections with invalid names.

 - `fn symbol_by_name<'file>(self: &'file Self, symbol_name: &str) -> Option<<Self as >::Symbol>`